rehierl/node-tree-outliner/3-2-0-design-3.md

 declares a type-2 section will be referred to as a "type-2 sectioning node".

 **CLARIFICATION**
+An algorithm must mark a type-2 section as being open when it is about to exit the sectioning node's exit event.

+**CLARIFICATION**
 Authors need to be aware that, due to the strict definition (i.e. "next sibling"), the placement of a type-2 sectioning node is significant to the section of a sectioning node.

 **CLARIFICATION**
-A type-2 section is empty, if its sectioning node has no next sibling.
+A type-2 section is empty, if its sectioning node has no subsequent siblings.
 Put differently, a type-2 section is non-empty, if the sectioning node has a next sibling.
-The latter is true, whether this next sibling represents meaningful content or not (e.g. whitespace node).
+The latter is true regardless of what type of node the next sibling is (e.g. whether the next sibling represents meaningful content or not).

 Note that this definition requires an ordered tree of nodes.
 That is, because in an unordered tree, no node has one specific next sibling.
 All siblings are